bbiletskyy/fraud/README.md

 Fraud - Microservice that analizes in real time streams of transactions submitted via the rest interface and detects fraud ones.

+How to run:

+1. Set up database (see below)
+2. sbt fraud-main/run - to run microservice, navigate to http://localhost:8080, or POST transaction with application/json Content-Type to http://localhost:8080/transaction
+3. sbt fraud-test/gatling:test - to load test with 10000 transactions and 10 concurrent users

 Project consists of 2 parts:

 1. fraud-main - microservice that predicts fraud transactions built with Spay, Akka Actors, Spark
 2. fraud-test - load-testing application, sending events to the microservice, built using Gatling

-How to run:

-1. sbt fraud-main/run - to run microservice, navigate to http://localhost:8080, or POST event in application/json format to http://localhost:8080/event
-2. sbt fraud-test/gatling:test - to run load test

-Installing Cassandra
+Setting up database

 1. Install Cassandra on the local machine.
 2. Create namespace "fraud"